dariooddenino/dariooddenino.github.io/_posts/2018-09-13-record-prefix.md

 ---
 layout:     post
-title:      Automatically adding a prefix to a record labels in Purescript
+title:      Automatically adding (or removing) a prefix to a record labels in Purescript
 date:       2018-09-13 12:14:00
 categories: purescript
 ---